DanielKeogh/persistent-vector/README.md

 A fast Persistent/Immutable Vector implementation based upon Clojure's.
 This vector is also known as a 'Vector Trie'.

+By default, persistent-vector is immutable, but this implementation also supports transients for building vectors significantly faster.

 This vector has the following Big-O complexity:

 | Action | Asymptotic Complexity |